 Each participant is charged a fee to help cover potential default, with the odds considered remote.
-In other words, if you were to buy 10 call contracts giving you the right to buy Coca-Cola at $50.00 per share between now and Friday, January 15th, 2010, you would pay $3.00 per share, or $3,000 total (each call option contract represents 100 shares so 10 contracts x 100 shares x $3.00 per share = $3,000).
+In other words, if you were to buy 10 call contracts giving you the right to buy the stock of a blue-chip company at $50 per share between now and a week from now, you would pay $3 per share, or $3,000 total (each call option contract represents 100 shares, so 10 contracts x 100 shares x $3 per share = $3,000).

-What if they died?
-Went bankrupt?
+What happens if the other person, known as the "counterparty," can’t?
+What if they died or went bankrupt?
 That’s where the clearinghouse steps in and fulfills the contract.
-In essence, each of you were making a deal with the exchange/clearinghouse itself.
+In essence, each of you was making a deal with the exchange/clearinghouse itself.
 Thus, there is virtually no counterparty risk.

 How Over-the-Counter Options Differ from Regular Stock Options